St. John's Rod and Gun Club 2017: (87 Photos)

 83.

 84. In October our new clubhouse windows finally arrived.
-The old windows were well used when they were installed in 1963 and were completely worn out.
+The old windows were old when they were installed back in 1963 and were now completely worn out and leaking.
 These new vinyl windows will keep the building weather tight for decades!

 85.

-86. In late October Bassan, Johnny and the boys finally finished repairs to the clubhouse fireplace by replacing the chimney top with a poured in place piece, new flue, and stainless steel cap to keep the squirrels out.
+86. In late October Bassan, Johnny and the boys finished the last major repairs to the clubhouse fireplace by replacing the chimney top with a cast in place piece, new flue, and stainless steel cap to keep squirrels out.

 Cheers, MIKE